ElusiveNULL/avanzata-docs/README.md

-## [Advisory] This project is a WIP, the documentation is not finished.
+## [Advisory] This project has been replaced by an online Google Docs [document](https://docs.google.com/document/d/17VVxR5UDcQrdlGaIbUQ_ZxyE0Mfq7nhnray6rkjOUsY/edit?usp=sharing).
-Current goals:
-- Create sample sentences page
-- Potentially create page for cognate rules

 ## Overview
 Avanzata is a constructed language with a primarily borrowed vocabulary and a unique pronunciation and grammar system.
 The language is designed with a few goals in mind: